 The infotainment system in the Cross Turismo works well, with logical menus and responsive touchscreens making the whole experience feel very upmarket.
 Plus, the Cross Turismo also features wireless Apple CarPlay smartphone connectivity.

 A July 2022 software update – available for both new cars and existing examples from the 2020 and 2021 model years – added Android Auto along with optimised voice control, Spotify integration, filtering of charging points by capacity in the sat nav and (where fitted) an improved navigation view on the head-up display.

 - 1VerdictThe Taycan Cross Turismo is as sharp and engaging as its saloon sibling, but adds practicality for a more rounded package

 - 2Range, battery & chargingWhile its ultra-rapid charging capability is superb, the Porsche’s electric estate does fall behind some of its rivals when it comes to range

-- 5Interior, dashboard & comfort - currently readingThe Cross Turismo gets the same high-quality, well designed interior as its sister car, as well as the extensive options list that can massively increase the price if you’re not careful
+- 5Interior, dashboard & comfort - currently readingThe Cross Turismo gets the same high-quality interior as its sister car, as well as the extensive options list that can send the price spiralling

 - 6Boot space, seating & practicalityThe Cross Turismo's added practicality over the regular Taycan might swing it for buyers, with better boot space and passenger room